What is Grey Market? Types and How Pre-IPO Shares Are Traded

 Stockify is one of the best platforms to buy/sell grey market unlisted shares in India.
 We have simplified the buying and selling of Unlisted (Pre-IPO) shares in India.
 You can buy or sell Unlisted (Pre-IPO) stocks in a few simple steps.

-Check out our portfolio online.
+our portfolio online.

 4. Can we sell shares in grey market?